Seven Arcs

-Seven Arcs Co., Ltd. (株式会社Seven Arcs, Kabushiki-gaisha Sebun Ākusu) is a Japanese anime production company and former studio, established on May 31, 2002, by former Pierrot staff.
+Seven Arcs Co., Ltd. (株式会社Seven Arcs, Kabushiki-gaisha Sebun Ākusu) is a Japanese anime production company and former studio, established on May 31, 2002, by former Pierrot and Studio Kikan-affiliated staff who had established studio Arcturus prior in 2000 with the intent of making animated series.
 The studio made its first animated television series, Magical Girl Lyrical Nanoha, in 2004.
 Since then, the company has produced a number of other animated television series and movies.